Millhouse Green is a village on the north banks of the River Don on the A628 road west of Penistone in the English County of South Yorkshire.

 In 1848 Samuel Fox began making umbrellas in Stocksbridge, a small village at that time.
 The umbrellas were sent out via the Deepcar station.
 Samuel’s son inherited the business and continued to improve the product, giving the name ‘Paragon’ to the latest design.
 A sample of a silk Paragon Umbrella is held on display at the Penistone Archives (Courtesy Mrs N Perry).

 During the later Victorian era the Fox business established a factory at Ecklands, adjacent to Millhouse Green.
 Many ‘out workers’ in Millhouse made smalls salaries from assembling the umbrellas at home.
-This cease in the 1980s as the factory caught fire and was never rebuilt.
+This ceased in the 1980s as the factory caught fire and was never rebuilt.
 While at Eckland Fox’s had regular free bonfire night for the people of the village, with fireworks etc.

 Millhouse Green Today

 With a population of 1,139 (2011 census) the village has a Victorian built Primary School, a Male Voice Choir, a Village association, the Blacksmith’s Arms, a new version of the post office (now a general licensed shop) plus a fine bowling green and tennis courts.
-They also have our own Facebook page ‘We love Millhouse Green’ online.
+They also have their own Facebook page ‘We love Millhouse Green’ online.

 The nearest Railway Station is at Penistone.